wrapperband/Covid-19-RiskOfContraction/README.md

 #### Spreadsheets to calculate the risk of catching Covid-19 and how that estimated risk is changing over time, compared to the real risk from estimation of the number infected when one person dies.

+Spreadsheets to calculate the risk of catching Covid-19 and how that estimated risk is changing over time, compared to the real risk from estimation of the number infected when one person dies.

-#### This the only way to estimate the infection rate with Covid-19, without mass testing.
+This the a good way to estimate the infection rate with Covid-19, without mass testing data.

 ### The effect of time on your Risk of catching or being a carrier Covid-19